kchmck/hektor/readme.md

 ## Configuration

-Hektor has but one little configuration option: a usage plan.
+Hektor has just one little configuration option: a usage plan.
 The configuration file is ususally stored at `~/.config/hektor/config.lua` and can be edited with your favorite text editor.
 After hektor's first run, the config file should
 contain: